About Post-Traumatic Arthritis

-Osteoarthritis (OA) is the most common form of arthritis, which results in the gradual deterioration and loss of cartilage in the affected joint without expert post-traumatic arthritis treatment.
+Osteoarthritis (OA) is the most common form of arthritis in Los Angeles, which results in the gradual deterioration and loss of cartilage in the affected joint without expert post-traumatic arthritis treatment.
 While it tends to be most common in the knee, one of the most overused joints in the body, it can develop in any joint, including:

 - Sports injuries (with contact sports like football, soccer, and basketball being the most conducive to stress fractures, muscle and ligament tears, sprains, and joint injuries)

 - Side effects and complications from a previous surgical procedure

 In addition to the impact from a traumatic incident, there are secondary lifestyle factors that can also put children and adolescents at a greater risk for joint problems in the future.
 Increasing obesity rates and weight problems among young children puts greater pressure on the joints, making them more susceptible to injuries.
 Once an injury occurs, the risk for re-injury increases significantly, making patients who have suffered a sports-related lower extremity (the most common type) incident three to five times more likely to suffer a recurrence.
 This may be due in part to the initial injury never healing properly, and insufficient physical therapy and rehabilitation time.

 While it may be tempting for many young athletes to return to their sport as soon as possible after being sidelined by an injury, completing a comprehensive physical therapy and rehabilitation plan, and taking enough time off to allow the injury to heal properly is the best way to avoid further complications in the future.

 Post-traumatic arthritis can develop many years after the initial injury or as a result of repeat injuries in the same joint.
 A little time off in the short term will go a long way towards preventing potentially permanent joint damage in the long run.